Have you seen Newts return to mate?

 - They travel at night for safety from predators.

-- They prefer ponds covered with a lot of rafting plants and with plenty of oxygenating plants in the deeper water.
+- Newts prefer ponds covered with a lot of rafting plants on the marginal shelf and plenty of oxygenating plants in the deeper water.

-- They use all these plants for hiding places and they also use the leaves of the rafting plants for the female to lay her eggs.
+- They use the leaves of the rafting plants for the female to lay her eggs in.

 - Ponds without fish are more successful for breeding newts.

-- She should absorb this which will lead to the fertilisation of her eggs.
-She lays these in the plant growth and folds them into the leaves of rafting plants like Myosotis scorpioides, Veronica beccabunga, Mentha aquatica or Rorippa nasturtium aquaticum.
+- The eggs are laid into the fold of a leaf of rafting plants like Myosotis scorpioides, Veronica beccabunga, Mentha aquatica or Rorippa nasturtium aquaticum.

-- To find out if you have newts mating in your pond - check your pond plant clumps looking for signs of folded leaves at the water surface.
+- To find out if you have female newts laying eggs in your pond - check your rafting pond plant clumps looking for signs of folded leaves at the water surface.

 For more info and images on Newts and their life cycle see our Tips and Advice page: How to help the newts in your pond.